Sotakebk/SunSharp/README.md

 * Linux x86, x86_64, arm64;
 * macOS x86_64, arm64.

-A Unity3D package is in the works.
+There is also a [Unity package](https://github.com/Sotakebk/SunSharpUnity).

 ## How to start
 ### Object wrapper